Eddking-QS/Eddking-QS/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=Eddking-QS&color=blue&style=flat-square&label=PROFILE+VIEWS)
 </div>

 ## ▪️ About Me ▪️
 </br>
 Hello World! 👋 I'm Edwardking, a Computer Science student on an exhilarating journey to become a full-stack developer. </br>
 But why stop there?
 My curiosity is as boundless as the cloud itself, and that's where I'm headed next.
 Cloud <img src="./setup.gif" height="300" width="300" align = "right">
-  -</br>computing is on my horizon, and I'm eager to explore the vast expanse of scalable solutions and distributed systems. </br>
+computing is on my horizon, and I'm eager to explore the vast expanse of scalable solutions and distributed systems. </br>
 </br>
 Ultimately, my compass points towards the enigmatic and ever-evolving world of AI </br> and Machine Learning.
   It's here that I aim to merge my passion for technology with</br> the power of algorithms, driving innovation that learns, adapts, and improves.</br>